TheCacophonyProject/python-api/README.md

 account are queried but `API.query()` does support a number of filtering options.
 The API server supports arbitrary queries so feel free to extend `API.query()` if required.

+## Configuration from a device perspecitve
+# TODO: check device and create tests

+## Testing

+#TODO: expand testing in both `client_test.py` and `client_test_with_server.py`

+`nosetests src/CacophonyClient/test/client_test.py`  tests without requiring  a server .
+For testing against a server as is part of the travis test `nosetests src/CacophonyClient/test/client_test_with_server.py`.
+This does require a local server setup see [travis.yml](travis.yml)